 - Increases in crop production because of higher rainfall were the main driver of increased incomes for many farms in the cropping regions of New South Wales, Queensland and South Australia.

 - Results were mixed in regions dominated by livestock production.
-Some regions benefited from higher beef cattle prices—including parts of Queensland and the Northern Territory—while incomes were lower than average in other regions as producers begin rebuilding herds and flocks.
+Some regions benefited from higher beef cattle prices—including parts of Queensland and the Northern Territory—while farm cash incomes were lower than average in other regions as producers continue rebuilding herds and flocks.

-The latest farm survey projections for 2020–21 presented above are generated using ABARES farmpredict model.
 Farmpredict is a data driven micro-simulation model developed using historical farm data from ABARES Australian Agricultural and Grazing Industry Survey (AAGIS).
-The model links information on the characteristics of farm businesses, commodity prices and climate data to produce farm-level predictions of the production of outputs, the use of inputs and changes in stocks (Figure 4).
+The model links information on the characteristics of farm businesses, commodity prices and climate data to produce farm-level predictions of the production of outputs, the use of inputs and changes in stocks (Figure 1).
 Full details of the model are provided in the working paper by Hughes et al. (2019).

 Hughes, N, Soh, W, Lawson, K, Boult, C, Donoghoe, M, Valle, H & Chancellor, W 2019, farmpredict: A microsimulation model of Australian farms, ABARES working paper, Australian Bureau of Agricultural and Resource Economics and Sciences, Canberra, November.

 Detailed ABARES farm survey data available through interactive tools and spreadsheets.